argilla-io/argilla-python/docs/reference/argilla_sdk/settings/metadata_property.md

 )
 ```

-Metadata properties can be added to a dataset settings object and published to the server:
+Metadata properties can be added to a dataset settings object:

 ```python